 Jackson County EMS District 2204 Old Mobile Highway Pascagoula MS 39567 228-627-8727

 Gulf Coast EMS District 2020 Intraplex Parkway Hattiesburg MS 39401 601-554-4947

 Southwest Community College College Drive Summit MS 39666 601-276-3876

 Southeast Trauma Care Region 207 South 28th Avenue Hattiesburg MS 39401 601-264-0342

 How long is EMT School in MS?

-Depending on the particular training program, EMT training may often be finished in between two and six months.
+Depending on the particular training program in Mississippi, EMT training may often be finished in between two and six months.